MaterializeInc/materialize/doc/developer/design/20231127_decoupled_isolated_coordinator.md

 milestones, we will start with Peeks, move on to table writes, and then finally decouple the controllers from the event loop.

+- Isolated Peeks: Processing of Peeks will no longer interfere with other responsibilities of the Coordinator, for example processing of controller responses or other (potentially blocking things).
+Controllers will send Peek Responses back to `pgwire` proactively, bypassing the event loop.
+And, most importantly other responsibilities will not negatively aspect processing Peeks.
+- Isolated Writes: What we have above for Peeks, but for Writes, basically!
+- Isolated Controller Control Loops: A single cluster (and it's controller), that is, for example, sending back a lot of responses no longer negatively interferes with the rest of the Coordinator responsibilities.

 TODO: More exciting details about what the benefits of the individual steps will be!